adamtuft/loggingdecorators/README.md

 When applied to a class or an `__init__` method, decorate it with a wrapper which logs the `__init__` call using the given logger at the specified level.

 If `logger` is a string, look up an attribute of this name in the initialised object and use it to log the message.
+If `logger` is a function, call it to obtain a reference to a logger instance.
 Otherwise, assume `logger` is an instance of a logger from the logging library and use it to log the message.

 If `logargs` is `True`, the message contains the arguments passed to `__init__`.